Chapter 2

 Then I hesitated.
 Is this such a wise move?
 What if I’m in the hands of the demon?
 Or someone else with nefarious purposes?
 Should I simply walk into their arms in meek surrender?

 I left the door closed and moved to the window.
-It had no lock, only a fly-screen I easily and silently removed.
-I opened the window and started clambering over its metal frame.
+After easily and silently removing its fly-screen, I opened the window and started clambering over its metal frame.
 But one leg out, the other in, my trousers hooked onto something.

 I tried to free them, only to hear footsteps approaching from the other side of the door.
 More feverish attempts failed to explicate my trousers, as a gentle knock at the door sounded, and was soon repeated.
 Straddled across the window frame, fidgeting frantically, I watched helplessly as the door opened.